 One (1) pair of light to medium weight works best.
 If the sock is too thick or if you’re wearing too many, it could make your boots too tight, reducing circulation, which causes cold feet.
 It’s also a good idea to change into fresh socks before putting your boots on.
 Damp socks quickly become cold and uncomfortable.

 Have sunglasses and goggles with you.
 Skiing and snowboarding are a lot more fun when you can see and it is important to protect your eyes from harmful UV rays.

 Protect yourself from the sun.
 The sun reflects off the snow and is stronger than you think, even on cloudy days!
 Keep lip balm in a pocket and apply often while on the slopes.

 There’s no reason to be cold during your winter experience, and with a little preparation and the proper clothing and accessories, you won’t be.

 Please visit the Snow Shop for all your skiing and snowboarding needs:

 Ability Level Chart:

 Season Starters Ski or Snowboard!
-One day lesson.
-AVAILABLE DECEMBER ONLY
+One hour lesson.
+Ages 6 to Adult.

 Canadian Association for Disabled Skiing, National Capital Division- Mount Pakenham Program